Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 {% tab title="iOS" %}
 ### getIdentities

-Get all identities in the Edge Identity extension, including customer identifiers which were previously added.
+Get all identities in the Identity for Egde Network extension, including customer identifiers which were previously added.

 **Syntax**